Growing Citrus in Containers

 The perfect high porosity soil mix can be hard to find.
 Pine and spruce shavings tend to break down more quickly, so are not ideal.
 Try to select hardwood chips that will last longer.
 If necessary, moisten the mix to reduce dust and make it easier to handle.

 Use a soil mix that is lightweight and drains well.
 If the mix contains a large proportion of dense, absorbent material, such as peat moss or worm castings, amend with 1/4-1/3 volume of 1" cedar or redwood shavings.
 Water in thoroughly, using Vitamin B-1 rooting tonic in the first few applications, if desired.
 Once the roots have settled, we prefer using slow-release fertilizers applied to the soil surface, rather than mixing fertilizer into the soil or using plant stakes.
 This avoids any risk of burning the roots.
-Romeo fertilizer is what the trees are grown within the nursery and has proven to do extremely well when growing citrus in containers.
-Apple monthly during the growing seasons- spring, summer and early fall.
+Romeo Plant Food is what we recommend and use at the nursery, and has proven to do extremely well for growing citrus in containers.
+Apply monthly during the growing seasons- spring, summer and early fall.
+You do not need to feed your tree during the winter months.

 When shopping for the perfect citrus soil mix, please avoid those that contain chemical wetting agents or fertilizers.
 Soil mixes formulated for outdoor use are preferable to potting mixes for indoor plants, since the latter often contain chemical wetting agents, causing tree roots to remain too wet after watering.
 You can start with a good rich organic soil and amend with about 1/3-1/2 volume shavings, perlite, or coco fiber.
 Mixes for Cactus/Citrus have a lot of sand but can work.
 Use your judgment to amend as needed.